How To Get Hair Like Daisy Jones & The Six, By The Show's Stylist

 As for the band's keyboardist, Karen (played by Suki Waterhouse), there was a specific style inspiration in mind: Brigitte Bardot.
 "At first I was just Googling 'looks from the '70s' and then I saw this one picture and I thought, that's it," Hennings explains.
 "It's Brigitte Bardot with big hair and her legs spread, throwing dice with a cigarette hanging out of her mouth.
 I was like, ‘That’s Suki.’"

 The goal for Karen’s hair: big and full.
 "With Suki, she has a lot of very fine hair," says Hennings.
-"I started her with LolaVie Detangler and Leave-In Conditioner to protect her hair.
-Then I loaded it up with mousse — I used Living Proof and IGK — which gives that stiffer feel, but without weighing [the hair] down."
+"I started her with LolaVie Detangler and Leave-In Conditioner (both of which, sadly, aren't available in Australia just yet) to protect her hair.
+Then I loaded it up with mousse — I used Living Proof, $48, and IGK, $44, — which gives that stiffer feel, but without weighing [the hair] down."

 Advertisement